symfony/symfony-docs/validation/groups.rst

 If no groups are specified, all constraints that belong to the group ``Default`` will be applied.

-In a full stack Symfony project, you'll usually work with validation indirectly through the form library.
+In a full stack Symfony project, you will usually work with validation indirectly through the form library.
 For information on how to use validation groups inside forms, see :doc:`/form/validation_groups`.